danielcaldas/oldblog/_posts/2019-10-15-unit-testing-with-fixtures-unleashed.markdown

 ```
 <small><a href="https://github.com/danielcaldas/test-fixtures-pattern/blob/master/fixtures/tests/fixtures.spec.js" target="_blank" title="GitHub, Daniel Caldas, test-fixtures-pattern case study project, fixtures.spec.js">[fixtures.spec.js]</a></small>

-The output or running the above test also looks familiar, is a simple Jest report.
+The output or running the above test is just a simple Jest report.

 <div style="text-align:center;">
     <img alt="Jest, final test report" src="/assets/img/unit-testing-with-fixtures-unleashed/final-test-report.png"/>
 </div>

-My goal here is to give you the idea that, in some projects, you might be able to drop a lot of boilerplate by wisely choosing your testing architecture;  The pattern you go for it's just a tool for you to organize your thoughts, it doesn't mean that if you don't choose the right architecture your output is a poorly tested codebase, you can still certainly achieve that, it just won't be as easy.
+My goal here is to give you the idea that, in some projects, you might be able to drop a lot of boilerplate by wisely choosing your testing architecture; The pattern you go for it's just a tool for you to organize your thoughts, **it doesn't mean that** if you don't choose the right architecture you are doomed to a poorly tested codebase, you can still certainly achieve that, it just won't be as easy.

 ### 🎰 Bonus section: development watch mode for fixtures

-Another thing that comes in handy when setting up our testing workflow, is to have a way to update the fixtures by tweaking existing test case inputs or adding new ones and automatically re-running the run-fixtures script and the unit tests with <a href="https://jestjs.io/en/" target="_blank" title="jest is a delightful javascript testing framework with a focus on simplicity">Jest</a>, how would that go?
+Another thing that comes in handy when setting up our testing workflow, is to have a way to update the fixtures by tweaking existing test case inputs or adding new ones and automatically re-running the `run-fixtures.js` script and the unit tests with Jest.
+How would that go?

 If you never tried <a href="https://github.com/remy/nodemon" target="_blank" title="Monitor for any changes in your node.js application and automatically restart the server - perfect for development">nodemon</a>, now it's a good time to check it out.
-It's a mighty tool to restart some job given that you perform specific changes in your project.
-Let's use nodemon to set up a watch npm script that seamlessly re-runs our fixtures.
-The idea is that we achieve the same workflow that we normally have with <a href="https://jestjs.io/docs/en/cli#watchall" target="_blank" title="Jest cli, watch all option">jest \-\-watchAll</a>, on our fixtures folder.
+It's a mighty tool to restart some job based on specific changes in your project.
+Let's use nodemon to set up a <a href="https://docs.npmjs.com/misc/scripts" target="_blank" title="npm cli documentation about scripts field">npm script</a> that seamlessly re-runs our fixtures.
+The idea is that we achieve the same workflow that we would normally have with <a href="https://jestjs.io/docs/en/cli#watchall" target="_blank" title="Jest cli, watch all option">jest \-\-watchAll</a>, on our fixtures folder.
 After installing nodemon, we just need to use the <a href="https://github.com/remy/nodemon#monitoring-multiple-directories" target="_blank" title="Monitor for any changes in your node.js application and automatically restart the server - perfect for development, watch mode">\-\-watch</a> option to check for changes in our fixtures.

 ```json
 "fixtures:run": "node run-fixtures && jest ./fixtures/tests/fixtures.spec.js",